jonnyzzz/TeamCity.Node/README.md

 Supported Versions
 ==================

-Plugin is test to work with TeamCity 7.1 and 8.0.
+Plugin is test to work with TeamCity 7.1, 8.0 and 8.1.
 It should work with 7.0 (and maybe 6.5)

-Agent and server are expected to run JDK 1.6 (or better under JDK 1.7)
+Agent and server are expected to run JRE 1.7 (or maybe JRE 1.6)

 Downloading Build
 =================